AdoptOpenJDK/openjdk-virtual-images/README.md

 Note
 ====
 Currently Vagrant is using two recipes:
-- "openjdk-build" - the original conntent of this repository
+- "openjdk-build" - the original content of this repository
 - "apt" - git submodule to perform system updates
 ``'git submodule add git@github.com:opscode-cookbooks/apt.git cookbooks/apt'``
+- So far the above have been tested on Host OSes: Ubuntu 12.04, MacOS Lion, MacOS Snow Leopard and Mavericks.

 Additional resources